For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 - The shinier your reflector, the harder the light will be, so the harder the shadows will be

-- The color of your reflective surface will be reflected back onto your subject, which is why white is best as no color will be reflected
+- The color of your reflective surface will be reflected back onto your subject, which is why white is best as it doesn’t reflect color

 Leave a comment